PgBiel/typst-tablex/tablex.typ

     (col: col-gutter, row: row-gutter)
 }

+// Accepts a map-X param, and returns its default, or validates
+// it.
 #let parse-map-func(map-func, uses-second-param: false) = {
     if map-func in (none, auto) {
         if uses-second-param {